Some Background Stories Before We Dive In

-So the goal was clear: run everything locally.
+So the goal was clear, run everything locally if possible.
 No cloud, no subscriptions, no data leaving my home.

 My first instinct was to rent a VPS.
 I looked into DigitalOcean's GPU droplets, which start around $0.76/GPU/hour for on-demand instances.
 Running that 24/7 would cost more than RM500/month.
 Too expensive for a home project.

-Then I realised: I already had the hardware.
+But I realised I actually already had the hardware.

 A GMK NucBox M6 sitting on my desk.
 AMD Ryzen 5 6640H, 16GB DDR5 RAM.
-Not a powerhouse, but enough for what I needed.
+It's not a powerhouse, but enough for what I needed now.

-The honest truth about running LLMs on CPU: it's slow.
-Phi-4 14B takes about 20 to 30 seconds to generate a response on my hardware.
-That's not ideal, but it's workable — especially for a smart home that isn't handling thousands of requests per day.
+The truth about running LLMs on CPU: it's slow.
+Phi-4 14B takes about 20 to 30 seconds to generate a response on my hardware and could be using up all my RAM and cause my mini PC so much lagginess.
+That's not ideal as it could disrupt my usage on the mini PC, but it's workable, especially for a smart home that isn't handling thousands of requests per day.

 I considered adding an eGPU via the USB4 port.
 I looked at AMD RX 6700 XT configurations around RM1200-1600.
 But the Linux + AMD USB4 + eGPU combination has mixed community support, and this setup is just for apartment testing anyway.

-Decision: accept the slow response time now.
+The Final Decision: accept the slow response time for now.
 Build it right at the family house later with a proper desktop tower and PCIe GPU.

 Sometimes the right engineering decision is knowing when good enough is actually good enough.